Improving Software Quality

 a[10] = 0;

-It is important to point out that this bug is also detected by the compiler.
-When compiling the modified code, you should indeed see the following warning in the compile output:
+It is important to point out that, depending on the compiler configuration, this bug may also be detected by the compiler.
+When compiling the modified code, you may indeed see a similar warning in the compile output:

 [Warning] main.cpp@25,6: array index 10 is past the end of the array (which contains 10 elements) [-Warray-bounds]